Homeopathy for Autism

 In the years following Smits death, there has been a shift towards seeing autism as a different way of thinking and interacting with the world, rather than a disability as such.
 The term neurodiverse has come into common parlance.

 Andrews writes (Chapter 11), “As a practitioner I have always tried to understand the way that a child perceives the world and recognise that society, most particularly education, needs to change its response to the message that these children can bring to us”.
-His focus then has been to address difficulties associated with their ‘gift’ – aggression and anger for example.
+One focus then has been to address “difficulties with some of the symptoms associated with their gift”.
+Controlling aggression and anger for example.

 Mikes contribution is significant and appreciated beyond the UK shores.